-The American Red Cross of Massachusetts is part of the largest and most diverse service organization in the United States.
-We serve the 6.6 million residents of the cities and towns of Massachusetts, including Worcester, Springfield, Fitchburg, Haverhill, Lawrence, Lowell, Peabody, Salem, Lynn, Saugus, Malden, Somerville, Cambridge, Newton, Waltham, Framingham, Brockton, Quincy, Boston, Fall River, New Bedford, Dartmouth, Plymouth, Taunton, and Cape Cod and the islands of Martha's Vineyard and Nantucket.
+The American Red Cross Massachusetts Region is part of the largest and most diverse service organization in the United States, serving the 6.6 million residents of the 351 cities and towns of Massachusetts.

-We provide food and shelter in emergencies, operate the largest food pantry in New England, teach lifesaving skills, train nurses aides and certified nursing assistants, serve members of the Armed Forces by supporting them and restoring their family connections, and more.
-All American Red Cross disaster assistance is free, made possible by voluntary donations of time and money from the American people.
+The Red Cross provides food and shelter in emergencies, operate the largest food pantry in New England, teach lifesaving skills, train nurses’ aides and certified nursing assistants, serve members of the Armed Forces and more.
+All assistance from the Red Cross is free, made possible by voluntary donations of time and money from the American people.

 The Red Cross responds to hundreds of fires in the Massachusetts Region each year, serving families who have faced personal disaster, and in some cases, have lost everything.
 The Red Cross is also educating communities through the Home Fire Campaign, with a goal of reducing the number of home fire deaths and injuries by 25 percent by the year 2020.
 To accomplish this goal, the Red Cross is installing smoke alarms and providing safety plans and other useful tools to residents across the state.

 To do all this volunteer corps of thousands are trained to be ready when the time comes to assist communities in Massachusetts and nationally.
 Volunteers make up 95 percent of the Red Cross workforce and train in specialties such as shelter management, mass feeding, technology and casework.